python-attrs/attrs/docs/examples.rst

    >>> i.x
    1

-Please note that true immutability is impossible in Python but it will :ref:`get <how-frozen>` you 99% there.
+Please note that true immutability is impossible in Python but it will `get <how-frozen>` you 99% there.
 By themselves, immutable classes are useful for long-lived objects that should never change; like configurations for example.

 In order to use them in regular program flow, you'll need a way to easily create new instances with changed attributes.